 that’s the best way.”

-It’s called “The Weather Report” and that’s always been one of my favorites from Bukowski.
+The poem is called “The Weather Report” and that’s always been one of my favorites from Bukowski.
 It sounds right, in this moment, in the fall of 2016.

-The days have passed, and the gap in the popular vote between the two candidates kept increasing, in favor of Hillary Clinton.
+Days have passed since then, and the popular vote gap between the two candidates keeps increasing, in favor of Hillary Clinton.
 Her lead surpasses two million votes right now, and it’s getting higher.
 A petition is circulating on Change.org to “make Hillary Clinton president on December 19”, the day the electoral college electors must cast their vote.
 It collected 4 666 697 signatures as of today.

-What I’m particularly thankful for, speaking of Thanksgiving, are the amazing stories told on the Facebook “secret” group Pantsuit Nation.
-Its almost 4 million members, of all ages, genders, cities and towns across America, are united by the love of pantsuits (the outfit adopted a long time ago by Hillary Clinton) but mostly by a very inspiring will to personify progress and open-mindedness, and not get silenced.
+Speaking of Thanksgiving, one thing I wanna thank are the amazing stories told on the Facebook “secret” group Pantsuit Nation.
+Its almost 4 million members, of all ages, genders, cities and towns across America, are united by… yup, the love of pantsuits (the outfit adopted a long time ago by Hillary Clinton), but mostly by an inspiring will to personify open-mindedness and not get silenced or intimidated.